Chicago Mercantile Exchange

 Today, CME is the largest options and futures contracts open interest (number of contracts outstanding) exchange of any futures exchange in the world.
 The Merc trades several types of financial instruments: interest rates, equities, currencies, and commodities.

 CME also pioneered the CME SPAN software that is used around the world as the official performance bond (margin) mechanism of 50 registered exchanges, clearing organizations, service bureaus, and regulatory agencies throughout the world.

 Trading platforms

-Trading is conducted in two methods; an open outcry format and the CME Globex Trading System which is an electronic trading platform.
+Trading is conducted in two methods; an open outcry format and the CME Globex electronic system.
 More than 90 percent of total volume at the exchange occurs electronically on CME Globex.

 Open outcry

 Operating during regular trading hours (RTH), the open outcry method consists of floor traders standing in a trading pit to call out orders, prices, and quantities of a particular commodity or its derivatives.
 Different colored jackets are worn by the traders to indicate what firm they are a part of.
 In addition, complex hand signals (called Arb) are used.
 These hand signals were first used in the 1970s.
 Today, however, headsets are also used by the brokers to communicate with the traders.
 The pits are areas of the floor that are lowered to facilitate communication, somewhat like a miniature amphitheater.
 The pits can be raised and lowered depending on trading volume.
 To an onlooker, the open outcry system can look chaotic and confusing, but in reality, the system is a tried and true method of accurate and efficient trading.
 An illustrated project to record the hand signal language used in CME's trading pits has been compiled.

 CME Group announced in 2021 that it will permanently close most of its physical trading pits, including those for grain trading.
 They had been closed since March 2020 due to the outbreak of the COVID-19 pandemic.